Exploration of Fast-Slow Latent Recurrence for Train-Short, Test-Long Generalization: Experiment Details

 \subsection{Reinforcement Learning}

-In these tasks, the agents are required to navigate an environment to reach the goal, while: \begin{itemize} \item \textbf{DoorKey}: finding a key and unlocking a door \item \textbf{LavaCrossing}: avoiding the impassable lava river \item \textbf{MultiRoom}: going through multiple rooms with doors. \end{itemize} We provide the illustrated examples of the environment for each environment in figure \ref{fig:minigrid-description}.
-For the training of our model, we followed the strategy of \citet{Geiping2025LatentReasoning, HRM} for computational efficiency and used the gradient truncation.
+We evaluate partially observable reinforcement-learning tasks from \Minigrid~\citep{10.5555/3666122.3669331}.
+At each step, the agent receives an egocentric $7\times7$ observation with object, color, and door-state channels, and selects an action $a_s \in \{\texttt{left}, \texttt{right}, \texttt{forward}, \texttt{toggle}, \texttt{pickup}, \texttt{drop}, \texttt{done}\}$.
+Reward is given only at the end of a successful episode.
+Unlike Dyck and \Localmaze, no ground-truth action sequence is provided, so the model must identify which observations are worth consolidating into its evolving plan.
+Agents must navigate an environment to reach the goal while: \begin{itemize} \item \textbf{DoorKey}: finding a key and unlocking a door \item \textbf{LavaCrossing}: avoiding the impassable lava river \item \textbf{MultiRoom}: going through multiple rooms with doors. \end{itemize} Figure~\ref{fig:minigrid-description} provides illustrated examples of the environments.

+To train our model, we followed the strategy of \citet{Geiping2025LatentReasoning, HRM} for computational efficiency and used gradient truncation.
 In particular, we set $T=10$, and backpropagated through only the last $5$ iterations of the recurrent loop at each $s$.